tescolopio/guard_tos/docs/architecture-hash-based-caching.md

-# Hash-Based Caching and Database Integration Architecture
+# [FUTURE DESIGN] Hash-Based Caching and Database Integration Architecture

+> Status: Concept design.
+The MVP ships with local caching only.
+Any references to cloud services are aspirational and gated behind settings.
+In tests we use a lightweight `DatabaseService` test-mode (localStorage/mocks) to validate flows without network access.

 ## Overview